Graduate Student Success

 Let us know!
 We're happy to help you locate a hooder.

-I Need to Make Changes to my hooder information in my MarchingOrder!
+I need to Make Changes to my hooder information in my RSVP!
 What do I do?

-Unfortunately once you submit a MarchingOrder RSVP, you are unable to make changes.
+Unfortunately once you submit a Tassel (formerly called MarchingOrder) RSVP, you are unable to make changes.

 You can request what we call a "red card" at commencement which is a card where you can fill out information to be read aloud by a volunteer (your name, program, and hooder name would not be displayed as you cross the stage if you choose this option).
 Alternatively, you can keep your information as is, have your original information appear on screen, and still invite your new hooder/additional hooder/etc. to the stage to hood you.